Quadi: First reports and location

 The Quadi leader at the time when Maroboduus moved to Bohemia was apparently named Tudrus.
 He is mentioned only by Tacitus, who is also the first author to clearly mention the Quadi in ancient records.
 Although archaeological evidence indicates that the Marcomanni and Quadi entered the area after the old Boii population was much reduced already, Tacitus claimed that they drove the Boii out and won their country by valour.
 He also remarked that their kings were still from the same old family (or families):

 The Marcomanni and Quadi have, up to our time, been ruled by kings of their own nation, descended from the noble stock of Maroboduus and Tudrus.
 They now submit even to foreigners; but the strength and power of the monarch depend on Roman influence.
 He is occasionally supported by our arms, more frequently by our money, and his authority is none the less.
-[Marcomanis Quadisque usque ad nostram memoriam reges manserunt ex gente ipsorum, nobile Marobodui et Tudri genus (iam et externos patiuntur), sed vis et potentia regibus ex auctoritate Romana. raro armis nostris, saepius pecunia iuvantur, nec minus valent.]

-To the east of the Quadi Strabo mentioned that the Suevian neighbours of Maroboduus bordered upon the "Getae", which in this case refers to the Dacians.
+To the east of the Quadi, Strabo mentioned that the Suevian neighbours of Maroboduus bordered upon the "Getae", which in this case refers to the Dacians.
 Later, Pliny the Elder mentioned that the Dacians had been pushed east to the Tisza, into the mountainous country (later referred to as Dacia) by the Sarmatian Iazyges.
 Pliny expressed doubt about whether the boundary between the Iazyges on the one hand, and the Suevi and the kingdom of Vannius on the other, was the Morava river or else the "Duria", which is a river that is no longer clearly identifiable.
 The 2nd-century Greek geographer Ptolemy similarly placed the Quadi on the edge of Germania, defining the "Sarmatian mountains" (Σαρματικὰ ὄρη) as the border, which he understood to run in a north-easterly direction from the sharp bend in the Danube to the "head of the Vistula" (κεφαλῆς τοῦ Οὐιστούλα), though present day Slovakia.

 Ptolemy lists several neighbours of the Quadi living along this border of Germania.
 Between the Elbe and the head of the Vistula, but south of the Asciburgius mountains, lived the Corconti and the Buri, south of these were the Sidones, then the Cogni (perhaps the Cotini), and then the Visburgii, and south of this group was the Hercynian valley.
 South of this forested valley were the Quadi, and south of them were iron mines and the Luna Forest.
 Somewhat differently, Tacitus named four peoples living the north of the Marcomanni and Quadi, the Marsigni, Cotini (or "Gotini"), Osi, and Buri, dwelling in a range of mountains running from west to east through "Suevia", separating them from a large group of Germanic peoples named the Lugii.
 According to him the Osi and Cotini did not speak Germanic languages and worked the mines, paying the Quadi and Sarmatians tribute.